Sidox-ops/ghc_adoption/README.md

 Follow these steps to complete this part of the challenge:

 1. Look up the Android, iOS, and WebApp for some inspiration.
-2. Create a new Flutter project using the Flutter CLI.
-3. Copy the necessary code and assets from the templates app to the Flutter project.
+2. Translate the necessary code and assets from the templates app to the Flutter project.
-4. Update the dependencies and configurations in the Flutter project to match the Android app.
-5. Test the Flutter app and ensure it runs correctly.
+3. Test the Flutter app and ensure it runs correctly.

-_Hints: If you are facing some difficulties, look up in `Hints.md`_
+_Hints: If you are facing some difficulties, look up in `README_with_prompts.md`_

 _Note: If after 40 minutes Part 1 is not completed, you are asked to commit your changes and checkout the branch `XXX` to proceed with Part 2._